 When I first started my job search process, I used Google and Google Maps to see what was in the area to which I would be moving.
 When I visited my husband, I did a sort of self-guided driving tour, and from there, I came up with a list of practices I wanted to work at.
 I started reaching out and offering my interest in joining their provider team.

 I also took to some of the most common websites used for recruiting and job posting.
-I ultimately found my first NP position through Indeed, which is one of the most commonly used hosting sites for postings, but there are others that are worth mentioning.
+I ultimately found my first NP position online through Indeed, which is one of the most commonly used hosting sites for postings, but there are others that are worth mentioning.

 LinkedIn has a jobs feature, and through the platform, you can promote your own profile, identify yourself as someone who is open to being contacted by recruiters, and connect with individuals that post jobs for large companies.